dubo-dubon-duponey/docker-dns/README.md

 ### Network

- * if you intend on running on port 53, you must use `bridge` and publish the port
+ * if you intend on running on port 53, you should use `bridge` and publish the port (see example)
- * if using `host` or `macvlan`, you will not be able to use a privileged port (but see below)
+ * if you need to run with `host` or `macvlan`, you need to `--cap-add CAP_NET_BIND_SERVICE` (and see below for how to specific the ports)

 ### Configuration

 A default CoreDNS config file will be created in `/config/config.conf` if one does not already exist.

-This default file sets-up a forwarder to DNS-over-TLS cloudflare-dns.com.
+This default file sets-up a DNS and DNS-over-TLS server, forwarding to DNS-over-TLS cloudflare-dns.com.

 ### Advanced configuration

+#### Runtime

-At runtime, you may tweak the following environment variables:
+You may tweak the following environment variables:

  * UPSTREAM_SERVERS (eg: `tls://1.1.1.1 tls://1.0.0.1`)
  * UPSTREAM_NAME (eg: `cloudflare-dns.com`)